 5. Additional tips on Content Marketing

 Here is something that will excite you.
-You do not need new or fresh content for you to achieve your business objectives.
+You do not need new or fresh content to achieve your business objectives.

 There is a general rule that says content is 65% created.
 It can be by the internal staff or from outside sources and freelancers.
-25% of the content is curated, and the 10% is content that is syndicated.
+25% of the content is curated, and 10% is content that is syndicated.
 More than 80% of marketers say that they curate most of their content.
-The practice helps in increasing the visibility of the brand, thought leadership, enhance the SEO, and increase traffic.
+The practice helps increase the brand’s visibility, thought leadership, enhance the SEO, and increase traffic.